-Despite the challenging market environment, we have achieved a very solid free cash flow.
-We are committed to our shareholders and will propose a dividend of 3 euros and 40 cents per share to the Annual Shareholders' Meeting.
+Despite the challenging market environment, we achieved a very solid free cash flow.
+We are committed to our shareholders and will propose a dividend of €3.40 per share to the Annual Shareholders' Meeting.
 Based on the year-end share price, this offers a high dividend yield of 7.3 percent.

-In total, we will pay out 3.0 billion euros to our shareholders.
+In total, we will pay out €3 billion to our shareholders.
 This amount is more than covered by the free cash flow generated in 2022.

-[Slide 14: Capex to support future organic growth will peak between 2023 and 2025]
+[Slide 13: Capex to support future organic growth will peak between 2023 and 2025]

 I will now give you more detailed information on our five-year capex budget.
-Between 2023 and 2027, we plan capital expenditures of 28.8 billion euros.
-Capex in this period will be higher than in the prior planning period from 2022 to 2026 in which we budgeted 25.6 billion euros.
+Between 2023 and 2027, we plan capital expenditures of €28.8 billion.
+Capex in this period will be higher than in the prior planning period from 2022 to 2026, in which we budgeted €25.6 billion.
 The main reasons for this increase are our two major growth projects: the Verbund site in Zhanjiang and our battery materials activities.
-These two growth pillars are key to drive BASF's future organic growth and will on average account for roughly 2.7 billion euros of capex per year during the next five years.
-On average, the investments in our transformation towards net-zero will account for around 400 million euros per year in this period and will then increase towards 2030.
+These two growth pillars are key to drive BASF's future organic growth and will on average account for roughly €2.7 billion of capex per year during the next five years.
+On average, the investments in our transformation towards net-zero will amount to will account for around €400 million per year in this period and will then increase towards 2030